 Variations To Consider

 This is one of those recipes that lends itself to all kinds of changes.
-The great thing about this simple salsa recipe is that you can make it your own!
+The great thing about this simple black bean salsa recipe is that you can make it your own!

 - For more heat, add in chopped fresh or pickled jalapeños.
 You can also add a few dashes of your favorite hot sauce for a spicy kick.